What's a Co-ownership Agreement & How to Create One

 Treat your agreement as dynamic, because it is.
 The return on investment to actively managing co-ownership versus posting on social media, zombie scrolling, and fantasy football?
 Potentially hundreds of thousands of dollars.

-💡The terms you set in your agreement are a backstop.
-If things go well, you can remove the training wheels.
-If things don’t go well, you’ll be glad you set up guardrails.
+💡The terms you set in your agreement are preventative.
+They're designed to ensure things go well!
+They're also a backstop.
+If things things don’t go well, you’ll be glad you set up guardrails.

 Frequently asked questions